phfeustel/openems/tools/docker/README.md

 Additionally, an example setup via docker compose can be started via `docker compose up`

 ## Pre-Requisites
+### OpenEMS Edge
+Execute the gradle edge build in the root directory via `./gradlew buildEdge`.
+The resulting fat jar is automatically copied in the right location.

 ### OpenEMS Backend
 Execute the gradle backend build in the root directory via `./gradlew buildBackend`.
 The resulting fat jar is automatically copied in the right location.